semidark/kicli/docs/configuration.md

 ## Troubleshooting

 - **Missing config:**
-  kicli will report a missing `config.yaml` and exit.
+  kicli will use built-in defaults.
+Only an API key is required (via environment variable or config file).
 - **Malformed YAML:**
   kicli will show the parse error at startup.
 - **Invalid API key/endpoint:**